ubergrape/pycalais/README.rst

 pycalais
 ========

-is a nearly identical clone from python-calais_ and therefore an interface to the OpenCalais API.
+is a nearly identical clone of python-calais_ and therefore an interface to the OpenCalais REST API.

 This version fixes some of the issues reported in the google code issue tracker.
 Furthermore the original README is converted into reST format, see